Tretinoin: Skin use

+Acne

 Tretinoin is most commonly used to treat acne, both inflammatory and noninflammatory.
 Multiple studies support the efficacy of topical retinoids in the treatment of acne vulgaris.
 It is sometimes used in conjunction with other topical acne medications to enhance their penetration.
 In addition to treating active acne, retinoids accelerate the resolution of acne-induced postinflammatory hyperpigmentation.
-It is also useful as maintenance therapy for people who have responded to their initial treatment, reducing the prolonged use of antibiotics for acne.
+It is also useful as maintenance therapy for people who have responded well to their initial treatment, reducing the prolonged use of antibiotics for acne.